County and Municipal

 Currently, there are

-six county and four municipal health departments (CMHDs).
+seven county and four municipal health departments (CMHDs).
 Act 315-funded health departments are required to provide public health programs in the areas of administrative and supportive services, personal health services and environmental health services.
 Act 315 was amended in 1976 by Act 12 to add support for environmental health initiatives including, but not limited to, food and water supply protection, water pollution control, public bathing place sanitation, vector control, solid waste management, and institutional, recreational and housing environment inspection.
 Currently County/Municipal Health Departments cover, at a local level, 41 percent of Pennsylvania's population.

 Local Health Department Legislation